samdobson/ArgoFlow/README.md

 a simple PVCViewer Controller was created (a slightly modified version of the tensorboard-controller).
 This feature was not ready in time for 1.3, and thus I am only documenting it here as an experimental feature as I believe many people would like to have this functionality.
+The images are grabbed from my personal dockerhub profile, but I can provide instructions for people that would like to build the images themselves.
+Also, it is important to note that the PVC Viewer will work with ReadWriteOnce PVCs, even when they are mounted to an active Notebook Server.

 Here is an example of the PVC Viewer in action: